CrimsonVelka/DiffusionDesignWorks/docs/pages/udw/flaws.md

 icon:material/hammer-wrench
-# Troubleshooting Flaws and Challenges to Overcome
+# Troubleshoot, Flaws, and Challenges

 Despite everything I picked up and what I managed to accomplished on my own, there are still shortcomings due to time, in need of more experience, and inability to upscale my resources to continue gaining experience.